 Patient's Query

 I understand your concern.

-According to your description, you have pain in your right eye.
-I guess it is not only in the eye but in the back of the eye.
-I would like to know more about the pain in detail, like the nature of pain, such as pressure-like, throbbing, continuous, or severe pain.
-The good thing is that you have been investigated, local ocular diseases have been ruled out, and CT (computed tomography) scan and MRI (magnetic resonance imaging) have not revealed any abnormality.
-An ENT review has also been done.
+Based on your description, you have right eye pain, and it seems to extend beyond the eye to the area behind it.
+I would like to know more details about the nature of the pain, such as whether it feels like pressure, throbbing, continuous, or severe.
+The good news is that you have already undergone thorough investigations, and local ocular diseases have been ruled out.
+Additionally, your CT (computed tomography) scan and MRI (magnetic resonance imaging) did not reveal any abnormalities, and an ENT (ear, nose, and throat) evaluation has also been completed.

+Patient's Query